-Many high net worth individuals and families, especially from high tax states like California, New York, and New Jersey, will see substantial changes in their tax return.
+Many high net worth individuals and families, especially from high tax states like California, New York, and New Jersey, will see substantial changes in their tax returns.
 The real impact won’t be completely revealed until the first tax filing in 2019.
-Many areas remain ambiguous and will require further clarification by IRS.
+Many areas remain ambiguous and will require further clarification by the IRS.

 Most strategies discussed in this article were popular even before the TCJA.
 However, their use will vary significantly from person to person.
 I strongly encourage you to speak with your accountant, tax lawyer or investment advisor to better address your concerns.

-1. Home mortgage deductions
+1. Home mortgage deduction